stooke/macos-build-openjdk8u/README.md

 ## The quick way

-Download and run _build8.sh_ from this repo
+Download and run _build8.sh_ and _tools.sh_ from this repo (or, the entire repo) This repo also includes scripts to build jdk11, JavaFX and Mission Control.
+Graal and jtreg scripts are still being worked on.

 ## Install Prerequisites

 Some of these are also required for building JDK 11, so your efforts won't be wasted here.
+The build script will download and install these (except for Xcode; that one's on you) in a local location, so no action is required if you use these scripts

 Install XCode 9 or 10, autoconf, freetype and mercurial.
 Install a bootstrap JDK; either JDK 7 or JDK 8.